 Bald eagles are one of two species of eagles native to the US.
 These majestic birds are a conservation success story having come back from the brink of extinction in the 1970's due to habitat loss and pesticide usage.
 Rowan Wild is currently home to two bald eagles: Liberty and Justice.

 Barn owls are the most widely distributed owl in the world, and are one of the most widely distributed birds in the world.
 These birds of prey are known to be near silent when flying.
 Rowan Wild is currently home to two barn owls: Wendy and Casper.

 This nonvenomous constrictor gets its name from the scale pattern on their belly which mimics the pattern of Maize or Flint Corn.
 They also have a tendency to visit corn fields and corn cribs for an easy meal of mice.
-Rowan Wild is currently home to three corn snakes: Kernel, Abbott, and Onyx.
+Rowan Wild is currently home to two corn snakes: Kernel and Onyx.

 A domesticated member of the horse family, donkeys have been used as work animals for over 5000 years.
 Rowan Wild is currently home to one donkey named Sam.

 Goats were one of the first animals to be domesticated, with evidence of domestication happening between 9,000-10,000 years ago.
 Today there are over 300 distinct breeds of goats in the world.
-Rowan Wild is currently home to four goats: Jetta, Kendra, Mo, and Baylynn.
+Rowan Wild is currently home to three goats: Kendra, Mo, and Baylynn.